piyushpotbharepp/M2_Door-Position-Guessing-System-With-ATmega328P/1_Requirements/README.md

   Opportunities –
 </h2>
 <h4>
-  The Door Possition Guessing System is now-a-days very userful and essential component for avoiding accidents.
-Some components like LEDs with motion sensors are available in market but it operates on small button cell and that get dry in 10 to 15 days of usage and some time provides wrong infromation even the door is closed it blinks the LEDs.
+  The Door Position Guessing System is now-a-days very useful and essential component for avoiding accidents.
+Some components like LEDs with motion sensors are available in market but it operates on small button cell and that get dry in 10 to 15 days of usage and some time provides wrong information even the door is closed it blinks the LEDs.
 </h4>